Joshua and Shannon Herndon

 Shannon is a graduate of Northwest Nazarene University with a degree in Social Work.
-She recently completed her Masters Degree in Organizational Leadership through Regent University.
+She holds her Masters Degree in Organizational Leadership through Regent University.
 She has done volunteer work through multiple organizations and has a passion for the needy.

 Joshua graduated from Olivet Nazarene University with a degree in Christian Education and a focus in Youth Ministry.
 He then attended Nazarene Theological Seminary, graduating with a Master of Arts in Intercultural Studies.